willprice/nixos-config/README.md

 * Download [NixOS ISO](https://nixos.org/nixos/download.html)
 * Write the ISO to a USB drive using `dd`
 * Boot machine from ISO
-  * If you're using vbox, then boot with `nomodeset` as otherwise the boot hangs.
 * Install git: `nix-env -i git`
 * Clone configuration: `git clone https://github.com/willprice/nixos-config.git`
 * Follow the [installation guide](https://nixos.org/nixos/manual/index.html#sec-installation) up to `nixos-generate-config`